szilard/benchm-databases/README.md

 The software tools have been installed using standard instructions with no tuning (with a few exceptions as noted).

+The following runinng times have been measured:

+1. For R/Python data has been read from csv file and then aggregates/joins happen in memory.
+2. For MySQL/Postgres and the analytical databases, the data has to be loaded first into the database, and only then can one run queries.
+3. For the Hadoop-based systems the data has to be copied into HDFS (much-much faster than loading it to a database) or optionally it can be transformed into a columnar format (such as parquet).
+Queries can run readily.

 #### Limitations

 This is far from a comprehensive benchmark.
-It is my attempt to *quickly* get an idea of the order of magnitude of runtime for aggregations and joins on datasets of sizes of interest to *me*.
+It is my attempt to *quickly* get an idea of the order of magnitude of runtime for aggregations and joins on datasets of sizes of interest to *me* at the moment.

-The results are expected to vary with hardware, tuning and even more with dataset size, dataset structure, or the number nodes for the scale-out systems etc. (Perhaps the strongest critique against the relevance of this benchmark would say why this specific dataset?
+The results are expected to vary with hardware, tuning, and even more with dataset size, dataset structure, or the number nodes for the scale-out systems etc. (Perhaps the strongest critique against the relevance of this benchmark would say why this specific dataset?
 Why not vary the size/structure?)